Russ Harvey Consulting - Computer and Internet Services

 Pixels and Monitor Resolutions

-Pixels are a unit of measurement, each pixel representing one dot of content on the monitor.
+Pixels are a unit of measurement, each pixel representing one dot on the monitor.

 Obviously, the larger the area a set number of pixels is spread to, the blurrier it will appear to the viewer, so people tend to use higher resolutions (larger numbers of pixels) as the size of the monitor increases.